-- are offered on request. how to replace the material data in an existing FE model. - The price and the when to model materials as isotropic. - conditions vary how to deal with anisotropic materials. - according to the how to request additional output for failure risks. - customers' needs. how to interpret the additional output in a post-processor.
+- how to replace the material data in an existing FE model. - when to model materials as isotropic. - how to deal with anisotropic materials. - how to request additional output for failure risks. - how to interpret the additional output in a post-processor.